Bhairava: Rituals and practices

+Kalashtami serves as a vital occasion for devotees to reaffirm their faith in Lord Kaal Bhairav while engaging in practices that promote spiritual well-being and protection against negative energies.

 Iconography

 Bhairava is depicted as being ornamented with a range of twisted serpents, which serve as earrings, bracelets, anklets, and sacred thread (yajnopavita).
 He wears a tiger skin and a ritual apron composed of human bones.
-Bhairava has a dog (Shvan) as his divine vahana (vehicle).
+Bhairava has a dog (shvana) as his divine vahana (vehicle).
 Bhairavi is a fierce and terrifying aspect of the Devi who is virtually indistinguishable from Kali, with the exception of her particular identification as the consort of Bhairava.

-Bhairava himself has eight manifestations i.e. Ashta Bhairava:
+Bhairava himself has eight manifestations called the Ashta Bhairava: